-Lasers are finding their way into much of our daily life.
-Dentistry is no different.
+Lasers seem to be finding their way into almost all aspects of everyday life.
+This seems to be especially true when it comes to the world of dentistry.
 Drs.
-Gill and Kenson use lasers for treatment of gum disease and other soft tissue concerns.
-As the technology continues to improve, we may one day include hard tissue lasers to accompany our current soft tissue lasers.
+Gill and Kenson use lasers to treat gum disease and other soft tissue concerns.
+As technology continues to improve, hard tissue lasers may be included to accompany our current soft tissue lasers.

 What is laser dentistry?

-These are the advantages of using lasers for soft tissue work:
+Here are some of the advantages of using lasers for soft tissue work: